-I purchased all of the material at Joanne Fabric and highly recommend princess-dress-making shortly after Halloween (costume material is marked down substantially).
+I purchased all of the material at Jo-ann Fabric and highly recommend princess-dress-making shortly after Halloween (costume material is marked down substantially).
 I began with a white leotard and cut off the bottom.
 I made a skirt out of poly-satin and attached it to the cut-up leotard (for a good visual on how to do this visit my friends at Hungie Gungie).
 I then intended to use a pressing cloth and seam-a-steam to set a fancy-smancy sequined bodice in place.
 That didn’t work, so I had to manually lift up the sequences piece by piece to sew the bodice into place.
-I cut small holes through the sequined material that wraps around the back to create a ribbon corset to tie into place.
+I only stitched around the top of the sequence material as the weight of the material hangs flat very nicely.
+I cut small holes in a vertical lines through both back sides of the sequined material (that wraps around the back) to create a ribbon corset to tie into place.
 I then hemmed and gathered sheer snowflake material to create a cape that I secured above the bodice underneath the arms.
-I had the intention of adding jewels to the leotard with a bedazzler like mechanism (the Darice stone setter – don’t buy it!!), but threw in the towel after securing four stones.
-I added a sparkly button to complete the look.
+I secured a few jewels to the leotard with a stone setter and added a sparkley button to complete the look.

 I can’t wait to surprise Lucia with a bit of homemade love – possibly when we enter Walt Disney World!

 UPDATE: View more dress photos in my Walt Disney World post.

 Thank you to The Moms for providing tickets to the Frozen Movie premiere event.
 All opinions and Queen Elsa costume tutorial are my own.